scemino/nscumm/README.md

     Beneath a Steel Sky by Revolution Software
-    Broken Sword: The Shadow of the Templars by Revolution Software Flight of the Amazon Queen by Interactive Binary Illusions Simon the Sorcerer 1 by Adventuresoft
+    Broken Sword: The Shadow of the Templars by Revolution Software Flight of the Amazon Queen by Interactive Binary Illusions Simon the Sorcerer 1, Simon the Sorcerer 2 by Adventuresoft

 ## Hotkeys